trimble-oss/dba-dash-docs/content/en/docs/help/custom-collections/index.md

 For sp_Blitz you can setup initially using the steps above and replace the reports with the [customized versions from here](https://github.com/trimble-oss/dba-dash/discussions/768)

+🔒Note: sp_Blitz requires **sysadmin** permissions to run.
+See the [Security section in the discussion post](https://github.com/trimble-oss/dba-dash/discussions/768) for a workaround to run with minimal permissions.

 You can find more [custom report examples here](https://github.com/trimble-oss/dba-dash/discussions?discussions_q=label%3A%22Custom+Report%22) and also post your own custom collection and report examples.